fosfrancesco/pkspell/README.md

 ## Setup

-Dependencies can be installed either using `pip` (it is recommended to use a virtuel environment) or using `conda`.
+Dependencies can be installed either using `pip` (it is recommended to use a virtual environment) or using `conda`.
+Moreover, git must be installed and accessible to correctly download the asap dataset.

 ### pip